 This major is a professional option for students interested in pursuing a career in the field of physical activity without pursuing a teaching option.
-Graduates will have the foundational knowledge to prepare for certifications as personal and strength trainers.
+Graduates will have the foundational knowledge to prepare for certifications and careers in fields such as fitness, recreation, wellness programming, and coaching.
 The option also provides those in the teaching major who decide after time not to pursue a teaching degree.

 Those who have become a Physical Activity Specialist:

 - Have a genuine interest in physical, emotional, and social health

 - Are able to combine interest and knowledge in fitness, sports, and games to developmental needs of persons of all ages